Tests Offered by The Testing Centers

 - Starting July 15, the Student Services Testing Center will open on Wednesdays and Thursdays for limited appointment-based testing.

 ACCUPLACER is a placement test that consists of Math, Reading Comprehension, and Sentence Skills.

 You must be far enough away from Weber State University to qualify for the Distance ACCUPLACER.

 ACT, American College Test, is an optional test for entrance into WSU.

 ALEKS (Assessment and Learning in Knowledge Spaces) is an online math learning system that uses adaptive questioning to quickly and accurately provide you with a comprehensive overview of your strengths and weaknesses.

-Castle is a third party company that allows organizations to use the Castle interface to deliver exams.
+Scantron, formerly known as Castle, is a third-party company that allows organizations to use the Scantron interface to deliver exams. is a third-party company that allows organizations to use the Castle interface to deliver exams.

 Testing for classes at WSU.

 CLEP, the College-Level Examination Program, gives students the opportunity to receive college credit by earning qualifying scores on any one or more of 33 examinations.